UbiCastTeam/moodle-atto_ubicast/README.md

 * Visit Moodle as administrator
 * Navigate to Dashboard (upgrade your Moodle)
 * Navigate to Site administration > Plugins > Text editors > Atto HTML editor > Atto toolbar settings
-* Add the `easycastms = easycastms` in Toolbar config.
+* Add the `ubicast = ubicast` in Toolbar config.

 Development:
 -----------

-If you don't have anything set up, follow the `Development Environment` setup instructions in https://github.com/UbiCastTeam/moodle-mod_easycastms
+If you don't have anything set up, follow the `Development Environment` setup instructions in https://github.com/UbiCastTeam/moodle-mod_ubicast

 Then: